 - Modeling and control of dynamic walking

-- Nonlinear control, including energy-, passivity-, and symmetry-based methods
+- Nonlinear control, including energy-based and passivity-based methods